Preventing Namespace Confusion

 1. Disable proprietary components for the repository.
 This prevents the component from being re-added to the list.

-1. Navigate to the Nexus Repository 3 UI and log in.
+1. Log in to the Nexus Repository 3 UI as an administrator

 3. Select System Information on the sidebar under Support